Alcohol and entertainment

 Explosives licensing including fireworks

-Information accessible about the Fireworks Act, changes in law, licensing and registration, firework safety and the sale of fireworks.
+Hampshire County Council provides information about the Fireworks Act, changes in law, licensing and registration, firework safety and the sale of fireworks.

 Gambling Act 2005